rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 ![Final](RetargetingRPMAndMixamo_Data/Final.PNG?raw=true "Final")

 * As already said this is an advanced approach mainly useful for showing advanced glTFRuntime features
+* Some of the Mixamo characters works bad given that their bone pose references are way different from the RPM skeleton
 * You can end your workflow at step 7 if you do not need root motion support